(Last updated on August 5, 2024.)

 Part Boundary Lines and Long/Short Hands

-Checking Right(or Top) draws boundary line of part at right(vertical writing) or at top(horizontal writing).
+Checking Right(or Top) draws the boundary line of part at the right (vertical measure direction) or at the top (horizontal measure direction).

-Checking Left(or Bottom) draws boundary line of part at left(vertical writing) or at bottom(horizontal writing).
+Checking Left(or Bottom) draws the boundary line of the part at the left (vertical measure direction) or at the bottom(horizontal measure direction).

-Checking Long and Short Hands draws long hands at every quarter time (or every 3/8th time for 3*n/8 beats) and short hands at every 8th time, which will produce Koto_Ikuta like time frame.
+Checking Long and Short Hands draws long hands at every quarter time (or every 3/8th time for 3*n/8 beats) and short hands at every 8th time, which will produce a Koto_Ikuta like time frame.
 Note: Align in Time (Alignment between parts) should be checked for long and short hands to be drawn.
-Short hands for evey 16th time can be drawn.
+Short hands for every 16th time can be drawn.

 Output Control